Scholar · Teacher · Writer

 Centering literacy as liberation — examining how adult, developmental, and non-traditional learners navigate time, language, and identity within institutional spaces.

-Indiana University of Pennsylvania City College of New York · Medgar Evers College · Pace University Chair, MLA Global English Forum Executive Board Member, Council on Basic Writing
+PhD Candidate (ABD) · Composition & Applied Linguistics Indiana University of Pennsylvania Chair, MLA Global English Forum Executive Board, Council on Basic Writing

-I am a college educator and scholar with over fifteen years of experience teaching writing and composition in urban and multicultural CUNY and community college environments.
+I am a college educator and scholar with more than twenty years of experience teaching writing and composition in urban and multicultural CUNY and community college environments.

 My work centers on adult, developmental, and non-traditional learners.
 My teaching philosophy is grounded in the belief that all students — particularly those navigating developmental and basic writing courses — are capable of rigorous intellectual work.